 One of the properties of sound, the amplitude, we perceive as loudness.
 And while most measurements are linear, our ears perceive loudness logarithmically, i.e. by the ratio between two signals.
 To reflect changes in the volume close to its human perception, we’ve got a unit called decibel (dB).
-But the decibels are kinda tricky, as basically it’s nothing but a ratio — it only says how loud one sound relatively to another one.
+But the decibels are tricky, as basically it’s nothing but a ratio — it only says how loud one sound is relative to another.

 There are two ways to express loudness in decibels: by so-called “dB Gain” and “dB Level”.

-“Gain” is a ratio between the sound and its different volume levels.
-For instance, fader in a typical DAW mixer is an example of dB Gain.
-If you put it on -6dB, it will make the sound by 6 decibels less than it was originally recorded.
-The “Trim” knob on top of the each Pioneer’s mixers channel is a Gain too.
+“Gain” is the ratio between the sound and its different volume levels.
+For instance, the fader in a typical DAW mixer is an example of dB Gain.
+Putting it on -6dB will make the sound by 6 decibels less than it was originally recorded.
+The “Trim” knob on top of each Pioneer’s mixers channel is a Gain too.

-“Level” is a ratio between the level of the sound relatively to some reference level.
-There are several standard reference levels which used to measure the ratio in those particular scales.
-At this moment I’ll talk only about two of these scales (there are more, but they are not related to the subject).
+“Level” is the ratio between the level of the sound relative to some reference level.
+Several standard reference levels are used to measure the ratio in those particular scales.
+Now I’ll talk only about two of these scales (there are more, but they are not related to the subject).
 Here they are:

 Standard operating level for professional audio